In the previous posts, we mentioned the COVID-19 response that the Hopevale Trust started.

 The activities listed above and the continuing support they are doing for the various ministries that are aligned with the Hopevale Trust’s goals show a working multicultural church mission model.

-In 2018, as part of my message about missions, I created a diagram describing a working multicultural church missions model based on the programs that we are implementing.
+In 2018, as part of my message about missions, I created a diagram describing a working multicultural church missions model based on the programs we are implementing.

 See the diagram below: